 Biography

-Stanislava (Stas) Nikolova is an Associate Professor of Finance at the University of Nebraska-Lincoln (UNL).
+Stanislava (Stas) Nikolova is the Alice M. Dittman Chair of Banking and Finance, and Professor of Finance at the University of Nebraska-Lincoln (UNL).
 Prior to joining UNL, she was a Senior Financial Economist in the Division of Economic and Risk Analysis at the U.S. Securities and Exchange Commission (SEC).
 In that capacity, Dr. Nikolova advised the SEC on rules governing the issuance of fixed-income securities, the disclosure and offering process of asset-backed securities, the registration of municipal advisers, the integrity of credit ratings, and the management and accountability of credit rating agencies.
 She also assisted the Commission with the economic aspects of enforcement cases, and examinations of broker-dealers and investment advisers.

 Dr. Nikolova's research centers on various aspects of fixed-income markets, including regulating these markets and investing in them.
 Her work has been published in the Journal of Financial Economics, Review of Financial Studies, Journal of Accounting and Economics, and Journal of Financial and Quantitative Analysis among others.